Victorian Hawk - Diaries, Blogs and Dating

 Pagan

-This type feel the connection with nature throughout their body.
-They can be involved in the practice of magic – or adopt attitudes and approaches that they feel assist them to live in harmony with their environment.
-As such, they are likely to be weeping for our planet over the coming years – as she changes gradually with the warming of the oceans.
+This type feels the connection with nature 'throughout their body'.
+They can be involved in the practice of magic - or adopt attitudes and approaches that they feel assist them to live in harmony with their environment.
+As such, they are likely to be weeping for our planet over the coming years - as she changes gradually with the warming of the oceans.

 Victorian